Below is a subset of updates on ongoing/recently finished projects and collaborations:

 We present a speeded version of a widely used localizer (Fedorenko et al., 2010) for the language network (for a review on the language network, see Fedorenko et al., 2024).
 This localizer uses a reading task contrasting sentences and sequences of nonwords.
 However, our localizer is faster as we present each word/nonword for 200ms instead of 450ms.

 In the paper, we first investigated whether the speeded localizer version can reliably localize language-responsive areas in individual participants (n=24).
 The brief answer is yes.
 First, we looked at the voxel-level activation maps, and found that the speeded localizer elicited highly similar activation topographies as the standard localizer (Fedorenko et al., 2010).
 Next, we investigated the BOLD response magnitudes and found that the speeded localizer elicited a robust response to sentences, with an even greater sentences > nonwords effect size than the standard localizer.
 Second, we asked whether increased processing difficulty due to speeded reading affects neural responses in the language network and/or elsewhere in the brain.
 We focused on the Multiple Demand (MD) network, sensitive to cognitive effort across various domains and in some cases of effortful language comprehension.
 It is an open question how the MD network (and other brain regions) contributes to language processing during different kinds of effortful linguistic processing.
 We found that the MD network responded ~43% more strongly during speeded sentence reading vs. standard sentence reading (compared to a ~16% increase in the language network to speeded reading).
 Moreover, we did not observe a nonwords > sentences effect in the speeded localizer, compared to the standard one.
 Hence, speeded reading was more effortful than slower reading, and this cost loaded largely onto the domain-general Multiple Demand (MD) network (only minimally manifesting in the language network and not affecting the ability to localize language areas).
+We hope that this language localizer will be useful to researchers when time is of essence (this localizer was developed when we were trying to cram hundreds of sentences into a single fMRI session a few years ago).
+It should work well with any proficient readers.

 The paper can be found here: Tuckute*, G., Lee*, E.J., Sathe, A., Fedorenko, E. (2024): A 3.5-minute-long reading-based fMRI localizer for the language network, bioRxiv, doi: https://doi.org/10.1101/2024.07.02.601683.
 The associated code to run the speeded language localizer (and analyses) can be found here.